sa-tre/satre-specification/docs/source/pillars/data_management.md

   - There may be cases where there are multiple stakeholders for a piece of analysis including data providers, data analysts, data subjects, the TRE operator.
     A data egress process may then require approval from people not on the project team, for example an external referee or TRE operator representative
   - Optional
-* - You must keep a record of what data it holds.
+* - You must keep a record of what data your TRE holds.
   - Good records are important for ensuring compliance with legislation, understanding risk and aiding good data hygiene.
     The record should include a description of the data, its source, contact details for the data owner, which projects use the data, the date it was received, when it is expected to no longer be needed.
   - Mandatory